 From BR Bullpen

-Baltimore was considered a particularly rowdy town in those years, and the atmosphere around the team was rather charged.
+The Orioles were one of four teams that were selected from the American Association to join the National League for the 1892 season.
+Baltimore, MD was considered a particularly rowdy town in those years, and the atmosphere around the team was rather charged.
 Players were known for their drinking binges going on late into the night, newspapers covering the team openly disparaged it, and the fans were unpredictable, forcing ownership to install a barbed wire fence to protect players and umpires from the crowd at Oriole Park following a particularly violent incident involving umpire Jack Brennan in 1884.

 - Peter Filichia: Green Cathedrals: The Ultimate Celebrations of All 273 Major League and Negro League Ballparks Past and Present, Addison Wesley Publishing Company, 1993.